midasit-dev/plugins/docs/easy-load-combinations/readme.md

 ## Details

-### version 1.1.0

-- Fixed the issue where Moving Load of Eurocode was not being loaded.

 ### version 1.0.0

 - Import and update load cases automatically, just the same as your MIDAS modeling file.